augstinsafegauge/tpgdemo/Readme.md

 ```

 ### Add API Key
+1. Get your api key from https://thecatapi.com/

-1. Open the project in Android Studio.
+2. Open the project in Android Studio.
-2. Locate the local.properties file (or create it if missing).
+3. Locate the local.properties file (or create it if missing).
-3. Add your API key:
+4. Add your API key:

 ```bash
 API_KEY=your_api_key_here